Skip to main content

 console.log(`Current memory count: ${count}`);

 // 3.
-Access the memory engine
+Access memory operations

 const memory = project.memory();